RemyGaudre/POC-for-MultipleWineBottleIdentification-Yolo-TfLite-FeatureMatching/README.md

 YOLOv4, YOLOv4-tiny Implemented in Tensorflow 2.3.

 This repository shows how to convert YOLO v4, YOLOv3, YOLO tiny .weights to .pb, and .tflite format for tensorflow, tensorflow lite.
+After this model can be used to identify wine bottle using the findBottle.py programm.

 1. [Setting Up Environment](#setting-up-environment)